+Operation Expanded Testing Media Event in Connecticut Postponed Due to Tropical Storm Elsa

-Affinity Empowering and Eurofins Clinical Broaden COVID-19 Testing Events in Connecticut as Part of Operation Expanded Testing
+Regarding the news release, Affinity Empowering and Eurofins Clinical Broaden COVID-19 Testing Events in Connecticut as Part of Operation Expanded Testing, issued 07-Jul-2021 by Affinity Empowering, Inc. over PR Newswire, we are advised by the company that the COVID-19 testing event has been postponed due to Tropical Storm Elsa.
+An updated announcement follows:

+Operation Expanded Testing Media Event in Connecticut Postponed Due to Tropical Storm Elsa

-FAIRFIELD, Conn. and ALEXANDRIA, Va., July 7, 2021 /PRNewswire/ -- Affinity Empowering, Inc., a leading provider of the most sophisticated and secure occupational, behavioral, and direct-to-consumer health services, and Eurofins Clinical Enterprise, Inc., a Eurofins Scientific company, today announced that they will offer COVID-19 testing throughout the summer for the Horizons at Sacred Heart University (SHU) program in Fairfield, Connecticut, as part of Operation Expanded Testing (OET), a federal program to increase COVID-19 testing capabilities throughout congregate settings including K-12 schools and summer school programs, correctional facilities, homeless shelters, and select, nonprofit community centers.
+FAIRFIELD, Conn. and ALEXANDRIA, Va., July 8, 2021 /PRNewswire/ -- Affinity Empowering, Inc., a leading provider of the most sophisticated and secure occupational, behavioral, and direct-to-consumer health services, and Eurofins Clinical Enterprise, Inc., a Eurofins Scientific company, today announced that the COVID-19 testing event with the Horizons at Sacred Heart University (SHU) program has been postponed, due to Tropical Storm Elsa.
+Media will be reinvited to SHU on Friday, July 23, to cover the COVID-19 testing program with Horizons, the first organization in the country to offer no-cost tests through Operation Expanded Testing (OET).
+OET is a federal program to increase COVID-19 testing capabilities throughout congregate settings including K-12 schools and summer school programs, correctional facilities, homeless shelters, and select, nonprofit community centers.
 The OET program was created in agreement with the U.S. Department of Health and Human Services (HHS) in coordination with the U.S. Department of Defense (DOD), and Affinity Empowering is coordinating OET program implementation on behalf of Clinical Enterprise, Inc., a Eurofins company.

-COVID-19 testing will begin this Friday, July 9 at Horizons at SHU, marking the second Horizons campus that has enrolled in OET.
-Horizons is a nonprofit organization with a mission to close the opportunity and achievement gaps for students in under-resourced communities.
-The two Horizons campuses in Connecticut are the first in the nation to enroll in the no-cost COVID-19 testing program.
+Affinity, Clinical Enterprise, and Horizons at SHU will issue an updated media invitation ahead of the event on July 23.

 About Affinity Empowering